FnxNickname/Adventura-Front/README.md

+This project uses Expo and React Native.

+Follow these steps to run the app on your device.

 You will have to get Node.js (LTS version) : https://nodejs.org/en/download

+Make sure the installation includes:

+- Node.js runtime

+- npm

+- Add to PATH

+(Optionnal)

-I used Visual Studio Code but it is not mandatory : https://code.visualstudio.com/download
+I used Visual Studio Code but you can use any editor : https://code.visualstudio.com/download

-If you are on an Iphone device, download this app : https://expo.dev/go?sdkVersion=54&platform=ios&device=true
+If you have a smartphone under IOS, scan this QR code to download Expo Go : https://expo.dev/go?sdkVersion=54&platform=ios&device=true

+If you have a smartphone under Android, scan this QR code to download Expo Go : https://expo.dev/go?sdkVersion=54&platform=android&device=true

+npm install

+(This installs all required npm packages.)

-- Open the Adventura folder in Visual Studio Code
+Open the Adventura folder in Visual Studio Code

-- Execute this command in the terminal :
+Run this command in the terminal to install all the packages needed :

+  npm install

+Then run this one :

   npm start